 To browse an engagement’s documentation and reports folder, the “Browse Reports Folder” menu item can be selected from the drop-down menu upon right-clicking an individual engagement record.
 This will launch a file viewer/explorer window, native to the local operating system, if the engagement contains stored documentation.

-Generate Data Reports
+Generate data reports

 The SCATS application provides functionality to generate raw data reports that reflect SCATS engagement, consultant, and certification information.
 Reports are generated in raw Comma Separated Value (CSV) format.
 To generate reports, the Reporting menu option from the main SCATS application interface is used.
 Existing reports include an All Engagements Report, an Active Engagements Report, an All Consultants Report, and an All Certifications Report.